jitsi/Sphinx4-HTTP-server/README.md

 ```
 $ apt-get install maven
 ```
-It also requires the program FFMPEG with verison 1.1 or higher.
+It also requires the program FFMPEG with version 1.1 or higher.
 It expects FFMPEG to be located in /usr/bin, but this can be configured.
 FFMPEG can be downloaded at: https://ffmpeg.org/download.html

 It is also possible to get the latest version by:
 ```